RocioCM/computer-science-thesis/code/frontend/common/hooks/useForm/README.md

 Go to each function's inline docs to get more information about how to use them.

-## DEVELOP: Docs for devs editing useForm hook

-/// TODO: this section docs are pending.

 ### What is a "fieldData" object?

 A "fieldData" object is an object that contains all the data related to a field in a form.
 It represents the static logic layer of a form field and it includes the following properties (some or all of them):